-- a.
-Consulting with parents and students in all matters to do with additional needs. - b.
-Identifying and assessing needs on intake and throughout the student's time at school. - c.
-Class teachers identifying and recording strategies at Wave 1 and when required, referring students to the SEND department. - d.
-Particular difficulties for individual students will be referred to the Director of SEBEN for consideration to suitable outside agencies, after which an IPP will be produced or reviewed. - e.
-Through our provision map system the SEND team will identify and review teaching strategies and targets for all students. - f.
-Use Dyslexia Friendly teaching and learning strategies in the classroom.
+- Consulting with parents and students in all matters to do with additional needs. - Identifying and assessing needs on intake and throughout the student's time at school. - Class teachers identifying and recording strategies at Wave 1 and when required, referring students to the SEND department. - Particular difficulties for individual students will be referred to the Director of SEND for consideration to suitable outside agencies, after which an IPP will be produced or reviewed. - Through our provision map system the SEND team will identify and review teaching strategies and targets for all students. - Use Dyslexia Friendly teaching and learning strategies in the classroom.